 You may live some distance from a dentist, it may be a night or weekend when it is hard to find one, or there may not be any available.
 Hospitals rarely have any dental services so that you could be on your own for hours, maybe days.

-Since dental first aid is rarely taught in first aid classes, the information presented here is intended to help you in a dental emergency situation when no professional dental help is available.
-It is not intended to be a substitute for proper dental care.
+Since dental first aid is rarely taught in first aid classes, the present information intends to help you in a dental emergency when no professional dental help is available.

 First Aid Kit For a Dental Emergency

 If you check any standard first aid kit, chances are you won’t find anything that can help in case of a dental emergency.

 A few small, lightweight items available at a drug store or market to add your first aid kit to treat dental emergencies.
 We recommend the following to put together your kit: